SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-server/0/README.md

 ### Info:

- To be used only with the STCL-Tech GoCD Terraform plan - https://github.com/SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd
+ To be used only with the [SkeltonThatcher Rancher/GoCD Terraform plan](https://github.com/SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd)

  Creates and configures a GoCD server instance with data HA.